sleddev/tg-stickers/README.md

 <hr/>

-Please note: this code is my first Flutter project, and it is in no way an example of the Flutter best practices.
+Please note: this is my first Flutter project, and it is in no way an example of the Flutter best practices.